dp-rp/outlook-custom-tasks/README.md

 ## Notices

 This project has no direct associations with Microsoft or the people responsible for the development of Microsoft's Outlook.

+## Special Thanks

+- [Mark Hammond](https://github.com/mhammond) and [all the other contributors](https://github.com/mhammond/pywin32/graphs/contributors) to the [pywin32](https://github.com/mhammond/pywin32) library used to connect to Outlook locally